 Users create a QR code for the payer to scan and pay.

 Making a payment to an offline merchant can be done via QR code.

 Once your total has been rung up, show your “Pay Vendor” QR code for the merchant to scan and pay.

 QR codes are used for linking information such as supply and manufacture dates on the side of the packaging.

 Companies are using QR codes to distribute Apps to download and install.
 It is easier than putting a link on ads or asking customers to search in App stores.

-Some social networks can also offer login by scanning a QR code using the network’s own app instead of entering a user name and a password.
+Some social networks also offer login by scanning a QR code using the network’s own app instead of entering a username and a password.

 You can use QR codes to ride a bus or subway in most main cities in China.